How much house can I afford?

 This is usually the first question that pops up when thinking about buying a house.
 To find this number out you can go online and plug your information into a mortgage calculator, or even better, you can go to your bank and request a pre-approval for a loan.

 The good news: mortgage rates haven’t moved much this year, and they have been stuck at historically low levels.
 The bad news: that may change soon.
 When it comes to mortgages and finding a home to call your own, it does help to do your research before committing to anything.
+You could enlist the help of mortgage advisors to help with this process; Freedom Advice help with a lot cases, like first time buyers or people who own second homes.
 As mortgages tend to change, it makes sense to find out all you can and prepare yourself for anything and everything.
+It’s also a good idea to get a mortgage pre approval; to find out more about this, take a look at the advice from SoFi.
 As there are many types of mortgages available, from VA Mortgages, where you can find out more about on sites such as militaryhomesearch.com, to a 15 vs 30 year mortgage, there is still a lot to consider.
 You want to make sure you make the right decision for your needs.

 Both home prices and mortgage rates are expected to rise as we head through the year.
 This increase will make shopping for the right mortgage all the more critical.
 Many groups report the national mortgage rate averages weekly, the rates you get can vary considerably from the average, and depending on what product you choose.
 So how do you get the best rate?
 Here are some tips to help you shop.

 Purchasing a home as a first time buyer is not quite as easy as it use to be and there is so much that you will have to think of before making any sort of decisions.
 From looking into the pros and cons of homeowner associations and checking your credit score, to even thinking about getting a mortgage, buying a house is not easy.
+You can always get helpful information from mortgage advisors or somewhere like wigan mortgage advice, but the prospect of owning your own home can be daunting, no matter how much guidance you get along the way!
 It isn’t impossible though, which is why doing thorough research will be the first step in this transition.
 Proof of this can be seen in the huge dip in first time buyer purchases, which is at its lowest point in 27 years.
 “Rising rents and repaying student loan debt makes saving for a down payment more difficult, especially for young adults who’ve experienced limited job prospects and flat wage growth since entering the work force,” says NAR Chief Economist Lawrence Yun.
 “Adding more bumps in the road is that those finally in a position to buy have had to overcome low inventory levels in their price range, competition from investors, tight credit conditions and high mortgage insurance premiums.”

 Along with it being more difficult for younger people to afford a home, people who have purchased a home in the past are staying there longer.
-This limits the inventory that first time buyers have available to them.
+This limits the inventory that first-time buyers have available to them.
+But if you find a home you love and want to buy it and need a first-time buyer mortgage click here.

 Despite the negative aspects going against these buyers, there does seem to be some relief on the way.
 One form of relief is low down payment options.
 Fannie/Freddie is currently working on an option for borrowers to put only 3% down on homes, with the loan maxing out at $417,000.